tanishofficial/tanishofficial/README.md

 ## Hi there 👋
-Myself Tanidh gupta .
+Myself Tanish gupta .
 I am currently pursuing my btech in computer science at tiet .
 I am currently learning C language and continously upgrading my skills

 <!--
 **tanishofficial/tanishofficial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.